CSC207-UofT/course-project-207-project-dream-team/Design Document.md

   - Filter and its subclasses: For our three non-abstract filter classes, each of them is responsible for dealing with one kind of user preference.
 For instance, Instructor Filter only works if users want to rule out specific unwanted instructors.
 Therefore, one non-abstract filter class has its own responsibility, and will change if and only its own filter method (named “sort” in the algorithms) changes.

 - Open/closed principle:
   - An implementation of the Open/closed principle is the Filter class.
 The instance variables in Filter are made private and can only be accessed through getter methods.
 The helper methods are also private so changes of the data in Filter can only be made inside the Filter class.
 However, outside of the Filter class, only access is allowed and no change shall occur to the data stored in the Filter class.

 ## Clean Architecture

+- CRC
+  - In the CRC directories, we have divided CRCs of different courses into four packages based on the Clean Architecture.
+    (ApplicationBusinessRules, EnterpriseBusinessRules, Frameworks&Drivers, InterfaceAdapters).
+In each CRC, we have implicitly stated the basic information and functions of the classes.

 - Scenario walk-through:
   - The Controller class is the center of the operation.
 When run, it activates the Javafx application.
 The application is the user interface.
 This is one of our Frameworks & Drivers.
 The Javafx application interacts with WebParse, which